Top 5 Things To Do in the Northern Territory

 Wake to Uluṟu at your window.
 This is one of Australia's most extraordinary luxury lodge experiences.

 Sixteen tented pavilions sit lightly on red desert sand in Uluṟu-Kata Tjuta National Park, with views of Uluṟu that will stop you in your tracks.
-Longitude 131° is where luxury meets the outback: gourmet dining, sweeping desert vistas, and a contemporary style that feels completely at home in this vast landscape.
+Longitude 131° is where luxury meets the outback: gourmet dining, sweeping desert vistas and a contemporary style that feels completely at home in this vast landscape.

 Toast the outback at sunset with champagne and canapes, then dine under a blanket of stars surrounded by the hush of the desert.
 It's the kind of experience that stays with you long after you leave.
 You'll take approximately 400 photos of the same rock and not regret a single one.